DragonX2024888/DragonX-Hybrid/docs/overview.md

 ## Classes of DragonX Hybrid NFTs

 ### Apprentice Dragon (Grey)
 Entry-level NFTs featuring the same iconic dragon design in a modest grey color.
-Requires 8 Million DragonX to mint, a mint fee of 800K TitanX, and a burn fee of 80K DragonX.
+Requires an 8.8 Million DragonX lockup, with a mint fee of 8.8K TitanX, and a burn fee of 8.8K DragonX.
 Symbolizes the beginning of a journey and foundational learning.

 ### Ninja Dragon (Darker Blue)
 A step above the Apprentice Dragons, this NFT showcases the same dragon design in a stealthy darker blue hue.
-Minting requires 88 Million DragonX, 8 Million TitanX for the mint fee, and 800K DragonX for the burn fee.
+Minting requires an 88 Million DragonX lockup, 88K TitanX for the mint fee, and 88K DragonX for the burn fee.
 Represents agility, stealth, and the mystery of the shadows.

 ### Samurai Dragon (Yellow)
 Mid-tier NFTs featuring the consistent dragon design, now in a bold yellow.
-Requires 888 Million DragonX for minting, 88 Million TitanX for the mint fee, and 8 Million DragonX for the burn fee.
+Requires an 888 Million DragonX lockup for minting, 880K TitanX for the mint fee, and 880K DragonX for the burn fee.
 Revered for symbolizing bravery, honor, and a warrior's spirit.

 ### Shogun Dragon (Red)
 Rare and commanding, these NFTs use the same dragon design, depicted in a powerful red.
-To mint, it takes 8 Billion DragonX, 888 Million TitanX as a mint fee, and 88 Million DragonX for the burn fee.
+To mint, it takes an 8.8 Billion DragonX lockup, 8.8 Million TitanX as a mint fee, and 8.8 Million DragonX for the burn fee.
 Associated with leadership, strength, and strategic dominance.

 ### Emperor Dragon (Gold)
 The pinnacle of the collection, featuring the iconic dragon in a majestic gold.
-Minting requires 88 Billion DragonX, with a mint fee of 8 Billion TitanX and a burn fee of 888 Million DragonX.
+Minting requires an 88 Billion DragonX lockup, with a mint fee of 88.8 Million TitanX and a burn fee of 88.8 Million DragonX.
 Embodies ultimate sovereignty, wealth, and imperial power.

 While each class represents a different investment level and thematic significance, they all share the same underlying dragon artwork, distinguished by their unique color schemes.